History of Suresnes: Daily life

 Rare 18th-century house to remain in Suresnes, Place Henri-IV.
 It notably has projecting dormer windows.

 Despite bans on indecent behavior and dissolute living, the villagers of Suresnes enjoyed some distractions, notably on religious feast days and royal birthdays, as well as local games such as the boatmen's and fishermen's game: a cable was stretched across the Seine, with a goose hanging in the middle; a young Suresnois had to cut off the goose's head with his teeth, in full view of the public, at the risk of falling into the water.
 Jousting on boats also took place in Suresnes until the early 20th century.

 Stained glass window in the church of the Immaculate Heart of Mary depicting the rose gardener from 1771.

 The vineyards, around which social life is organized (particularly the grape harvest), are highly dependent on the seasons: the harsh winter of 1709, for example, led to their destruction, and everything had to be replanted.
 Although such disasters are rare, there are other recurring problems (birds, marauders, pilgrims crossing the vines to climb the calvary, etc.).
 In any case, the business grew thanks to the attraction of the guinguettes in Suresnes, linked to the influx of pilgrims, while cabaretiers also catered to the hotel trade.
-In addition to numerous wine merchants (particularly for establishments at the gateway to Paris), in 1766-1768 there were several shops.
+In addition to numerous wine merchants (particularly for establishments at the gateway to Paris), in 1766-1768, there were several shops.
 Dependent on the provostship and viscounty of Paris, Suresnes was then located in an electoral area, with a royal officer (intendant) in charge.
 The syndic of Suresnes depended on the election of Corbeil.

 Plaque on Rue Desbassayns-de-Richemont, in homage to Count Philippe Panon Desbassayns and his wife Eglé Mourgue.

 In 1711, the Duc de Chaulnes agreed to establish an annual annuity of 200 livres for the upkeep of a schoolmaster in Suresnes, in exchange for permission to extend his estate.
 Until then, only the parish priest had provided basic, even precarious, teaching.
 Subsequent regulations stipulated that parents were obliged to send their children to school and catechism classes up to the age of 14 and to pay some maintenance costs.
 However, it is likely that these rules were hardly ever followed, with the curate or mistress complaining of their lack of means.
 In 1784, the curate also complained about the promiscuity between the boys' and girls' schools, which had led to tensions.
-In 1788, new schools were built in the southern part of Place du Marché and on Rue Émile-Zola.
-They remained in this building for a century, holding the communal assemblies during the Revolution, then the town hall and guardrooms until 1876, when they were demolished to make way for a market.
+In 1788, new schools were built in the southern part of the Place du Marché and on Rue Émile-Zola.
+They remained in this building for a century, holding communal assemblies during the Revolution, then serving as the town hall and guardrooms until 1876, when they were demolished to make way for a market.
 Between 1768 and 1788, Suresnes had more businesses.
-Despite its isolation, the village gradually became urbanized: in 1788, there were six contractors, fourteen masons, one stonemason, four carpenters, one painter, one carpenter, and two locksmiths, reflecting the need for manpower.
+Despite its isolation, the village gradually became urbanized: in 1788, there were six contractors, fourteen masons, one stonemason, four carpenters, one painter, one carpenter, and two locksmiths, reflecting the need for workforce.